 Students must maintain a Nursing GPA of at least 2.5.
-Students who do not maintain a Nursing GPA of at least 2.5 will be placed on academic notice for one semester.
-Students who do not raise their Nursing GPA to at least 2.5 after one semester on academic notice will be dismissed from the WVU SON.
+Nursing GPA includes only NSG courses completed while enrolled in the RN to BSN program.
+Students who do not maintain a Nursing GPA of at least 2.5 will be placed on academic notice and issued a formal Student Success Plan.
+Students who do not participate in the requirements outlined in the Student Success Plan will be at risk for being dismissed from the WVU SON.
+Nursing GPAs can be obtained from the Director of Admissions and Enrollment.